marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 ---
 layout: post
-title:  "Network data corruption on Gigabyte R120-P31 - Part 1"
+title:  "Network data corruption on a Gigabyte R120-P31 - Part 1"
 date:   2016-06-19 21:00:00
 categories: linux hardware kernel
 summary: "This post covers an interesting, yet subtle, data corruption issue encountered on a Gigabyte ARM64 R120-MP31.
-This first part covers integrity investigations at the transport layer (i.e. TCP checksums) and at link layer (i.e. Ethernet CRC32)."
+This first part is a summary of some initial tests I did at the transport layer (i.e. TCP checksums) and at the data link layer (i.e. Ethernet CRC32)."
 ---

 Background
 =======

 After deploying two Gigabyte R120-P31 connected to a 10GbE SFP+ switch, random failures started appearing during daily operations.
-Everything seemed to point to a data corruption issue, and a quick network test confirmed something was wrong:
+The system was cabled with a passive Direct Attached Copper cable: everything seemed to point to a data corruption issue, and a quick network test confirmed something was wrong.

 ```
 [root@client]~# loop=1; while [ $loop -eq 1 ]; do